fabioCollini/Inversion/README.md

 ## Custom implementation creation

-In case an extra logic is needed to create the real implementation an `InversionProvider` annotated method can be used:
+In case an extra logic is needed to create the real implementation, an `InversionProvider` annotated method can be used:

 ```kotlin
 @InversionProvider